mcheng3/accord-chat/README.md

 ## Known Issues
 If you exit out of server, sometimes the port will become unusable and thus you can not run the accord server again.
 In this case, simply type '$ killall accord-server' and the issue should be resolved.

+It is recommended to not send the server a SIGINT when you want it to stop, but rather type `$ exit` in order to manage memory properly.